security-assignments/security-assignments.github.io/_labs/lab_physical_security_scavenger_hunt.md

 ---

-title: Lab: Physical Security Scavenger Hunt
+title: "Lab: Physical Security Scavenger Hunt"
 description: There can be no information security without physical security
 number: 9
 ---